Hugo1234f/DVAE23/README.md

 **B)**

-I chose to use the densities of 1's and 0's due to the classifiers being 0, 1 and 8.
+I chose to use the row and column densities of 1's and 0's due to the classifiers being 0, 1 and 8.
 Each being relativly unique in where they are 'fat' and 'thin'.
 [Source Code](./assign1/R2.py)

 ![Results R2](./assign1/R2_eval.png)